Fran Belibi

-Francesca Belibi (born July 20, 2001) is an American college basketball player for the Stanford Cardinal of the Pac-12 Conference.
-She drew national attention in high school for her dunking ability.
+Francesca Belibi (born July 20, 2001) is an American former basketball player.
+She played college basketball for the Stanford Cardinal of the Pac-12 Conference where she won the NCAA championship in 2021.
+Prior to college, she drew national attention in high school for her dunking ability.
 In 2020, she became the eighth woman to dunk in a women's college basketball game.
-In 2021, she won the NCAA championship with Stanford.

 Early life

-Belibi was born in Kansas City, Kansas to Franck and Suzanne Belibi, who were born in Cameroon and moved to Belgium before coming to the United States.
+Belibi was born in Kansas City, Kansas, to Franck and Suzanne Belibi, who were born in Cameroon and moved to Belgium before coming to the United States.
 The family later moved to Centennial, Colorado.

 High school career

 Belibi started playing competitive basketball for the first time during her freshman year at Regis Jesuit High School.
 In 2017, she became the first girl to dunk in a game in Colorado high school history.
 In February 2019, she pulled off the first ever alley-oop dunk by a female in a high school game in Colorado.
 As a senior she averaged 21.8 points, 12.3 rebounds, 3.4 steals, 2.7 blocks and 2.3 assists per game.
 She was named a McDonald's All-American in 2019 and went on to become the second woman to win the dunk contest at the McDonald's All American Game, after Candace Parker who won in 2004.